84codes/.github/pull_request_template.md

 ### Code review

 - [ ] This pull request has a descriptive title and information useful to a reviewer.
 There may be a screenshot or screencast attached
-- [ ] "Ready for review" label attached to the PR and reviewers mentioned in a comment
 - [ ] Changes have been reviewed by at least one other engineer
 - [ ] Issue from task tracker has a link to this pull request